arnavv-agarwal/Food-Access-Analysis/README.md

 ## Technology Stack
 - Python for data analysis and visualization (using libraries like Pandas, Matplotlib, and Seaborn).
-- Geographic Information System (GIS) for spatial data analysis.
+- Folium for spatial data analysis.
 - Pandas for data aggregation and manipulation.

 ## Data